codekeyz/pharaoh/CONTRIBUTING.md

 ## Reporting an Issue

 We will typically close any vague issues or questions that are specific to some app you are writing.
-Please double check the docs and other references before being trigger happy with posting a question issue.
+Please double check the docs and other references before reporting an issue or posting a question.

-Things that will help get your question issue looked at:
+Things that will help get your issue looked at:

 - Full and runnable Dart code.